greyscalepress/manifestos/content/manifestos/1996-02-indep-cyberspace.md

 Your legal concepts of property, expression, identity, movement, and context do not apply to us.
 They are all based on matter, and there is no matter here.

 Our identities have no bodies, so, unlike you, we cannot obtain order by physical coercion.
-We believe that from ethics, enlightened self-interest, and the commonweal, our governance will emerge .
+We believe that from ethics, enlightened self-interest, and the commonweal, our governance will emerge.
 Our identities may be distributed across many of your jurisdictions.
 The only law that all our constituent cultures would generally recognize is the Golden Rule.
 We hope we will be able to build our particular solutions on that basis.
 But we cannot accept the solutions you are attempting to impose.

 In the United States, you have today created a law, the Telecommunications Reform Act, which repudiates your own Constitution and insults the dreams of Jefferson, Washington, Mill, Madison, DeToqueville, and Brandeis.
 These dreams must now be born anew in us.